Tangle-Community-Treasury-DAO/Tangle-DAO-LLC-Documentation/Grant Receiver Agreement (Tier II, III, & IV) - V1.md

 **“Agreement”** means this grant agreement.

-**“Applicable Laws”** means the law of the Republic of the Marshall Islands and any other law which is applicable to this Agreement whether directly or through reference or renvoi on the basis of any private international law applicable herein.
+**“Applicable Laws”** means the law of the Republic of the Marshall Islands and any other law which is applicable to this Agreement, whether directly or through reference or renvoi on the basis of any private international law applicable herein.

-**“Confidential Information”** means all information which has either been reasonably designated as confidential by either Party in writing or which ought to be considered as confidential (however it is conveyed or on whichever medium it is stored) including information which relates to the business, affairs, properties, assets, trading practices, services, developments, trade secrets, intellectual property rights, know-how, personnel, customers and suppliers of either Party, all personal data and sensitive personal data within the meaning of the Regulation EU 2016/679 and other privacy legislation of other jurisdictions.
+**“Confidential Information”** means all information which has either been reasonably designated as confidential by either Party in writing or which ought to be considered as confidential (however it is conveyed or on whichever medium it is stored), including information which relates to the business, affairs, properties, assets, trading practices, services, developments, trade secrets, intellectual property rights, know-how, personnel, customers and suppliers of either Party, all personal data and sensitive personal data within the meaning of the Regulation EU 2016/679 and other privacy legislation of other jurisdictions.
 However, Confidential information does not include information which are public or have become public or were already known by the receiving Party or have been communicated to one of the Parties by a third party.
 The information contained in Exhibit A are Confidential Information.

 **“Audit"** means an assessment of the Project by the Grantor or one or more persons appointed by the Grantor.
 The Audit will assess the Project on the basis of value for money, impact and delivery of outputs.
 Evidence will be collected through a review of paper documents and interviews with stakeholders;

 **“Auditor”** means the person who performs an Audit.
 This will be one of the following Tangle DAO LLC Program Lead, Co-Lead, and/or Grant Manager.

-**“Fiat”** means any of the available fiat currencies, including but not limited to US dollar, Euro, Great Britain Pound.
+**“Fiat”** means any of the available fiat currencies, including but not limited to the US dollar, Euro, Great Britain Pound.

 **“Final Report”** means the final report that the Grantee will have to submit to the Grantor as specified in Article 7.2.

-**“Funding Period”** means the period during which the Grant is disbursed if the Grant is provided in separated instalments.
+**“Funding Period”** means the period during which the Grant is disbursed if the Grant is provided in separate installments.

 **“Grant”** means the sum or sums of Fiat or Tokens to be provided as a grant to the Grantee in accordance with this Agreement.
 The Grant is a pure form of donation which means that, in accordance with the terms of this Agreement, the Grantee will not have to give back to the Grantor the Grant as well as not to pay any form of interest on it.

 **“Prohibited Activity”** means: illegal or terrorist activities, money laundering or any activities which are subject to Sanctions or are, directly or indirectly, not in compliance with, prohibited under, or violate, the Applicable Laws;

-**“Project”** means the project as described in Exhibit A and comprised of the outputs and activities set out in the Exhibit A and that will be funded, in full or in part, with the Grant.
+**“Project”** means the project as described in Exhibit A and comprised of the outputs and activities set out in Exhibit A, and that will be funded, in full or in part, with the Grant.

 **“Project Implementation”** means all the activity, specifically indicated in Exhibit A, which the Grantee undertakes in order to deliver the Project which is being funded under this Agreement.